 Employees are bound to give up if they don’t set goals and share them publicly.
 In fact, according to a 2015 Dominican University of California study, 70 percent of people who send weekly updates to friends and write down their goals achieve success.
 When employees have a coach to speak to on an ongoing basis, they are held accountable to more than just themselves.<

-What’s concerning is that, given the evidence that setting goals results in success, only 43.1 percent of companies have formal goal setting and tracking programs, according to the 2016 Quantum Workplace State of Employee Feedback report.
-With the help of a leadership coach, you’re giving employees their own program to get them where they want to be.
+What’s concerning is that, given the evidence that setting goals result in success, only 43.1 percent of companies have formal goal-setting and tracking programs, according to the 2016 Quantum Workplace State of Employee Feedback report.
+With the help of a leadership coach, you’re giving employees their schedule to get them where they want to be.

-Typically with career development efforts, employees are going to be looking to build on their current skills and develop new ones.
+Typically, with career development efforts, employees will be looking to build on and develop new skills.
 Coaches make the perfect sidekick for this.
-They find a personalized plan with the tools and resources necessary to guide them to professional growth.
-This is especially helpful with developing soft skills, such as communication and organizational skills, as well as teaching them to become strong leaders.
+They find a personalized plan with the tools and resources to guide them to professional growth.
+This is especially helpful with developing soft skills, such as communication and organizational skills, and teaching them to become strong leaders.

 Balancing work and life

-Long days can be draining, and it can be even worse when employees are trying to learn new skills on top of their daily operations.
+Long days can be draining and even worse when employees are trying to learn new skills on top of their daily operations.
 The simple fact is that an overwhelmed employee will end up taking longer to develop, especially if their health starts to suffer and they miss more days.

 The 2015 Labor of Love survey report from Virgin Pulse found that more than one in four employees rank maintaining good health as a top aspect for driving their well-being and happiness.
-Leadership coaches help them prioritize their personal health by giving them tools to better manage the stress of life, both in the office and at home.
-When employees attain a better work-life balance, they are happier, healthier, and overall better workers.
+Leadership coaches help them prioritize their health by giving them tools to better manage the stress of life, both in the office and at home.
+When employees attain a better work-life balance, they are happier, healthier, and better.